tub-rip/event_based_bos/README.md

             homography.txt          # calibration file
 ```

-## CCS Dataset
+## EBOS dataset recorded with Co-Capture System (CCS)

 The Prophesee camera provides `.raw` format file, which requires to install `OpenEB`.
 We converted this file into hdf5 file formats for better compatibility among languages and OS.
-So, you don't need to install OpenEB.
+So, there is no need to install OpenEB.

 # Execution